 For both groups, Experian Boost can help make credit access more attainable.
 Even if you match one of the above two credit profiles, keep in mind that the boost may be small, so engage in other best practices regarding credit to improve your credit score.
 For example, keep your credit utilization ratio low, make credit payments on time, and limit the opening of new credit cards.

 - Experian Boost is a free, optional service from Experian that lets you include alternative data such as utility, telecom, and video streaming service payments into their credit reports to boost their credit scores.

-- You need to register for the service and then link their bank accounts and select relevant payments to receive their boosted score instantly.
+- You need to register for the service and then link your bank accounts and select relevant payments to receive your boosted score instantly.

-- The service is a good option if you have limited or poor credit to build or improve credit, but it's doesn't guarantee score improvement and isn't a good fit if you have limited alternative payment histories.
+- The service is a good option if you have limited or poor credit to build or improve credit, but it doesn't guarantee score improvement and isn’t a good fit if you have limited alternative payment histories.